 Using WordPress Membership Plugins To Create Your Own Website Membership

 However, there’s a lot to consider when setting up a membership site.
 There’s also many features that are required if a plugin is to fulfill the needs of all the different groups of users building this type of site.
 Therefore, the tools that give you the ability to add membership functionally to your site tend to be feature rich, and in turn, quite expensive.

 This is something that can be an issue when you are just starting out.
 Especially when you don’t have any paying members yet, or even know if there is a market for your product.

 So to help you overcome this potential barrier to adding a membership element to your website, I’d like to introduce the lite version of the Users Ultra Membership plugin.

 The lite version of User Ultra isn’t clearly mentioned on the website of the commercial version of the plugin, so you probably won’t be aware of it.
 However, it’s well worth checking out as it’s packed with features and has a positive rating of 4.6 stars out of 5.

 With the ability to charge and collect one-off and recurring membership fees with the lite version of this plugin, plus the highly rated user support offered via the WordPress Plugin Directory, this could be a great way to start your membership site.

-If you’re a photographer, designer, or artist, or you just love photos, you will probably want a gallery plugin for your WordPress website.
-There are thousands of plugins of this type on the market and the choice is mind-boggling.
+If you’re a photographer, designer, or artist, or you just love photos, you will probably want to use a WordPress gallery plugin.
+There are tons of plugins to choose from.
 A good gallery plugin should be fast loading, simple to use, and of course fully mobile responsive.